tomhohenstein/tomhohenstein.github.io/projects/instruction-network/index.md

 ##Code

-You can find the [code for this project on GitHub](https://github.com/tomhohenstein/tomhohenstein.github.io/tree/master/projects/in).
+You can find the [code for this project on GitHub](https://github.com/tomhohenstein/tomhohenstein.github.io/tree/master/projects/instruction-network).
 If you have any questions, ideas, or improvements.
-Feel free to contact me (see footer).
+Feel free to [contact me](https://twitter.com/tomhohenstein).

 <script src="{{ site.baseurl }}/projects/instruction-network/d3/d3.min.js"></script>
 <script>